-#3 Leadership practices are critically evaluated by public servants, reflecting on public servants' experience with low, middle, and top-level management.
+#3 Leadership practices receive mixed evaluations from public servants.
+They refer to the 'direct superior, reflecting public servants' experience with low, middle, and top-level management.
 The Civil Service Agency and other responsible institutions should invest in enhancing leadership practices.
 This includes developing transformational leadership skills, ethical leadership to improve communication of ethical standards, and coaching skills focused on effective feedback, empathy, and professional growth.